 Eight San Diego County professional and semi-professional companies took home a total of 35 awards, given in 29 categories, in the ninth annual presentation before an audience of more than 400 people at the Museum of Contemporary Arts, San Diego, in La Jolla.

 The evening opened with a filmed tribute to Award namesake Noel, who passed away April 3, 2010, at the age of 94.
 The founding director of San Diego’s Old Globe Theatre put the city on the map as a regional theater destination.
 In 2007, he received the nation’s highest artistic award, the National Medal of Arts. of Arts.

 The Playhouse’s “Ruined” co-production (with Berkeley Repertory Theatre and Huntington Theatre Co.) was honored in the categories of Outstanding Dramatic Production, Direction (Liesl Tommy), Lead Performance, Female (Tonye Patano), Featured Performance, Female (Zainab Jah), Ensemble, Set Design (Clint Ramos) and Sound Design (Broken Chord).
-La Jolla Playhouse artistic director Christopher Ashley is seen accepting a prize, at left.

 “It’s rare to have one production win in so many categories, but when we held our voting session in December, virtually every member of the Critics Circle ranked ‘Ruined’ No. 1, so it was a hard act to follow,” said Circle president Pam Kragen.

 Other big winners at Monday’s ceremony were Cygnet Theatre’s production of “Sweeney Todd,” and San Diego Repertory Theatre’s “Hairspray.”
 The two musicals shared the award for Outstanding Resident Musical.
 Musical.
 Musical.
 Musical.
 Musical.